FusionAuth/terraform-provider-fusionauth/docs/resources/idp_saml_v2.md

 * `idp_initiated_configuration` - (Optional) The configuration for the IdP initiated login.
   * `enabled` - (Optional) Determines if FusionAuth will accept IdP initiated login requests from this SAMLv2 Identity Provider.
   * `issuer` - (Optional)The EntityId (unique identifier) of the SAML v2 identity provider.
 This value should be provided to you.
 Required when `enabled` is true.
+* `issuer` - (Optional) The EntityId (unique identifier) FusionAuth uses as the SAML service provider.
+FusionAuth expects the Audience value in the SAML assertion to match this value.
+When not provided, FusionAuth uses the default service provider EntityId of `<base_url>/samlv2/sp/<identityProviderId>`; that default is applied when serving metadata and validating assertions and is not stored on the identity provider, so this attribute stays empty until you set it explicitly.
+This value is not required to be a URI, but it must not be an empty string when provided.
 * `lambda_reconcile_id` - (Optional) The unique Id of the lambda to used during the user reconcile process to map custom claims from the external identity provider to the FusionAuth user.
 * `linking_strategy` - (Optional) The linking strategy to use when creating the link between the {idp_display_name} Identity Provider and the user.
 To change the linking strategy for an enabled identity provider, disable the provider, make your change, then re-enable the provider.
 * `login_hint_configuration` - (Optional) The configuration for the login hint.